jules2689/trudeau/docs/2020-04-17/pre_news.md

 Maybe once a week and end up being a few hours and very much an accountability session.
 Maybe not like question period, but something that we've come to know as committee as the whole.
 The opposition getting a chances to ask questions of the government about the policies that they have rolled out and they plan to roll out.
-The corresponding request is, well can they do that virtually?will they be able to do that virtually?the speaker's office, in particular, is working on some sort of plan to make that happen.
+The corresponding request is, well can they do that virtually? will they be able to do that virtually? the speaker's office, in particular, is working on some sort of plan to make that happen.
 For the opposition, they would like to continue some in person.
 They say the virtual thing can be a companion piece.
 If it's not ready yet, there has to be something happening in person.